umd-mith/TILE/README.md

 **insertData**(data {Object})
 Takes data and parses it into the TILE JSON session.

+**updateData**(obj {Object})
+Takes the passed parameter, finds it in the coredata JSON session, then replaces any old data with new data.

 **getJSON**(page {Boolean})
 Gives a deep copy of the core JSON structure that has all current data.